niamtokik/dotzip/README.md

 > is defined by this format and no specific implementation guidance is
 > provided.
 This document provides details on the storage format for
 > creating ZIP files.
 Information is provided on the records and
-> fields that describe what a ZIP file is. -- from [official
+> fields that describe what a ZIP file is.
+>
-> specification
+> -- from [official specification
 > file](https://pkware.cachefly.net/webdocs/APPNOTE/APPNOTE-6.3.3.TXT)

-Note: This project is a work in progress.
-Please don't use it in production.
+NOTE: This project is a work in progress.
+Please don't use it in production (even in staging).
+Things are moving, and nothing is stable.
+Many notes are present in `notes` directory, feel free to react.

+More information can be found in `notes/` directory.
+This code is generated using TDD and literate programming.
+All function or modules added must be documented (with examples at least) and tested before commit.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `dotzip` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do